merll/docker-fabric/docs/guide/apiclient.rst

    - When ``base_url`` additionally indicates a Unix domain docket, i.e. it is prefixed with any ``http+unix:``, ``unix:``, or ``/``, **socat** is started on the remote end and sends traffic between the remote tunnel endpoint and the socket.
-The setting ``tunnel_remote_port`` decides which port to expose here.
-   - In other cases of ``base_url``, the client attempts to connect directly through the established tunnel to the Docker service on the remote end, which has to be exposed to a local port.
+   - In other cases of ``base_url``, the client attempts to connect directly through the established tunnel to the Docker service on the remote end, which has to be exposed to the local port set in ``tunnel_remote_port``.

 It is possible to set the locally opened port with ``tunnel_local_port`` -- by default it is identical with ``tunnel_remote_port``.
-As there needs to be a separate local port for every connection, :class:`~dockerfabric.apiclient.DockerFabricClient` increases this by one for each host.
+As there needs to be a separate local port for every connection, :class:`~dockerfabric.apiclient.DockerFabricClient` increases this by one for each additional host.
 From version 0.1.4, this also works with :ref:`parallel tasks in Fabric <fabric:parallel-execution>`.

 Socat options
 ^^^^^^^^^^^^^
-**Socat** only binds to the localhost address (from version 0.1.4).
-Furthermore it can be configured with the following ``env`` variables:

-* ``socat_fork``: Adds the options `fork` and `reuseaddr` to the **socat** command line.
-The default setting has been set to ``True``, in order to avoid problems on frequent re-connections.
-With this setting however, the process does not close along with the connection and therefore it may be safer to set it to ``False``.
+From version 0.2.0, **socat** does not expose a port on the remote end and therefore does not require further configuration.
+For information purposes, the client can however be set to echo the command to `stdout` by setting ``env.socat_quiet`` to ``True``.

 The utility task ``reset_socat`` removes **socat** processes, in case of occasional re-connection issues.
-* ``socat_quiet``: By default the command line is echoed to `stdout` for informational purposes.
-Setting this variable to ``True`` suppresses that.

-.. note:: Currently error handling related to **socat** needs improvement.
-Most of all, potential error messages
-          of the utility (or a missing binary) are not logged to `stdout`.
-This is planned for improvement in future version if Docker-Fabric.
+Since from version 0.2.0, **socat** no longer forks on accepting a connection, this should no longer occur.

 Configuration example